This is the first story I actually published on this web site.

 "Until next time?" he smiled.
 She waved goodbye, but his full attention was already on the chubby lady behind them in line.
 They heard her giggling like a schoolgirl as they walked away.

-And here she was, nine years later, walking away again.
+And here she was, ten years later, walking away again.
 But this time, Kate felt Castle's eyes on her back, or possibly her backside.
-But what did that matter?
-Sure, he was a decent enough writer.
+Did it matter?
+Sure, he was a decent enough writer, with occasional moments of brilliance.
 In person, he was amusing and had surprising moments of insight.
 He was certainly handsome, and a philanthropist, and all right, he smelled so damn good.
 But... debriefing?
 Debriefing?
 That probably meant the removal of his Calvin Kleins.
 The kind, gentle man who'd shaken her mother's hand had been eclipsed by a maddening, oversexed, spoiled shell of a human being.
 She knew he'd have forgotten her by the next day, trying out his Sharpie on the next bimbo he could find.

 "Make it Kate."